Getting Started with Blazor Sankey Diagram in Blazor Web App

 Syncfusion.Blazor.Sankey) and install it.

-Open the terminal or command prompt and run the following commands:
+dotnet add package Syncfusion.Blazor.Sankey -v 34.1.29Open the command prompt and run the following command.

-After the packages are installed, open the ~/_Imports.razor file in the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Sankey namespaces.
+After the packages are installed, open the ~/_Imports.razor file in the .Client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Sankey namespaces.

 @using Syncfusion.Blazor

-@using Syncfusion.Blazor.SankeyRegister Syncfusion® Blazor service
+@using Syncfusion.Blazor.SankeyRegister the Blazor service

 ....